AliSubhan5341/computer-vision-project/README.md

 ---

 ## 2  Dataset: CCPD Explained
+The Chinese City Parking Dataset (CCPD) is, to date, the largest publicly-available collection of authentic licence-plate photographs taken in real urban traffic.
+It was released by the University of Science & Technology of China (USTC) in 2018 to encourage end-to-end plate-reading research.
 The **Chinese City Parking Dataset (CCPD)** is the de‑facto benchmark for Chinese licence‑plate research.